-- Quantify the lifetime value of an urgent care patient and the marketing value of positive word of mouth to illustrate what happens when patient complaints go unresolved. - Recognize how patient needs and expectations influence their perceptions of service quality and how tolerance of poor service varies according to the importance patients place on various service attributes. - Distinguish common causes of patient dissatisfaction in urgent care centers and develop measures and survey techniques to assess and monitor those causes. - Explain the process for resolving patient dissatisfaction that includes active listening, acknowledgement, and follow-through communication. - Understand the interaction of formal training, culture, and incentive programs in empowering staff to prevent situations leading to patient dissatisfaction and to implement corrective action when dissatisfaction occurs.
+- Recognize that how patients evaluate their urgent care experiences varies depending on the relative importance they place on various service attributes. - Utilize patient expectations in defining service delivery standards and appreciate the role of "tangibles," such as the physical environment, in shaping patient perceptions of quality. - Distinguish common causes of patient dissatisfaction in urgent care centers and develop measures and survey techniques to assess and monitor those causes. - Explain the process for resolving patient dissatisfaction that includes active listening, acknowledgement, and follow-through communication. - Understand the interaction of formal training, culture, and incentive programs in empowering staff to create positive patient experiences and to implement corrective action when patient dissatisfaction occurs.